History & Chronology of C.E.R.T.S.

 - October 2012 – The Board of Directors voted to expand the mission of C.E.R.T.S., Inc. to include more than young adults transitioning from school to adult life.
 The mission now includes adults of all ages who are able to participate in an active, movement oriented day program: The mission of C.E.R.T.S., Inc. is to enrich the lives of adults with multiple, severe disabilities and their families through an active, personalized day program.
 The admission criterion has been adjusted to ensure that only adults who can handle an active day program are admitted.

-- August 2013 – Opened our second site of the Adult Action Center at 699 S. Carter Road, Smyrna, DE.
+- July and August 2013 – Ribbon cutting ceremony for a new bus donated by Delaware Transit Corporation.
+Opened our second site of the Adult Action Center at 699 S. Carter Road, Smyrna, DE.